-In order to disrupt the current state of poor outcomes for prisoner reentry, our team identified and are refining a program that addresses the 5 Key ingredients to successful reentry, entitled the 5 Key Model for Reentry Program.
+In order to disrupt the current state of poor outcomes for prisoner reentry, our team identified and are refining a program that addresses the five key ingredients to successful reentry, entitled the 5-Key Model for Reentry Program.
 This manual was built on a review of over 100,000 program evaluations.
 Using the most cutting-edge research available, we selected the most potent interventions and combined them into one reentry program manual.
-The 5 Key Model for Reentry Program focuses on the social mobility and well-being of formerly incarcerated individuals to ensure individuals will remain crime-free and contribute positively to society.
+The 5-Key Model focuses on the social mobility and well-being of formerly incarcerated individuals to ensure individuals will remain crime-free and contribute positively to society.
 Research indicates that a focus on mobility and well-being best maximizes public health and public safety.

-The IJRD team is currently researching and refining the 5 Key Model for Reentry Program using a demonstration project in 4 states.
+The IJRD team is currently researching and refining the 5-Key Model among individuals leaving incarceration in 7 states.
 The research entails a randomized controlled trial and involves researchers and practitioners in its implementation and refinement process.
-We are hiring local teams in each state and this position is a part of one of those local teams.
+We have established local teams in each state and these positions will join one of those local teams.